-- -Fifty-eight percent of control-group household heads felt their health was good or better; 69 percent of experimentals felt this way (76 percent of the regular voucher group). - -Forty-seven percent of control-group household heads felt calm and peaceful "a good bit of the time" or more often than that; 57 percent of experimentals felt this way (60 percent of the regular voucher group).
+- Fifty-eight percent of household heads in the control group felt their health was good or better, compared with 69 percent in the experimental groups and 76 percent in the regular voucher group. - Forty-seven percent of household heads in the control group felt calm and peaceful "a good bit of the time" or more often than that, compared with 57 percent of in the experimental group and60 percent in the regular voucher group.